• Skip to primary navigation

 Tip: The carrots and potatoes should be cooked until very soft so that if you stick a fork in a piece, it starts to fall apart.

-Add nutritional yeast, salt, garlic powder, onion powder, turmeric, lemon juice and water to a high-powered blender.
+Add nutritional yeast, salt, garlic powder, onion powder, olive oil, lemon juice and water to a high-powered blender.

 overhead of some of the ingredients in blender

-Drain pumpkin seeds along with the potatoes and carrots in a mesh strainer and add to the blender.
+Drain the potatoes and carrots in a mesh strainer and add to the blender.

 Secure the lid and blend on high.

-Stop to scrape down the sides as needed, and keep blending until the ingredients are well-incorporated and the sauce is smooth and creamy (approximately 2 minutes).
+Stop to scrape down the sides as needed, and keep blending in the high-speed blender until the ingredients are well-incorporated and the sauce is smooth and creamy.

 cheese sauce in blender after blending